system76/docs/_articles/codecs.md

 ---

-Ubuntu does not ship with playback support for some proprietary multimedia formats, like MP3 and DVD-videos.
+Ubuntu does not ship with playback support for some proprietary multimedia formats, such as MP3 files and DVD-videos.
 To enable playback of these media, please follow the instructions below.

-## Step 1: Open a terminal
+### Open A Terminal

 Press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> on your keyboard.
 A purple Terminal window should open up.

-## Step 2: Install packages
+### Install Packages

 Type the following lines into the terminal window, each followed by <kbd>Enter</kbd>: